simolus3/drift/docs/docs/schema.md

 ## Naming

-Drift generates quite a bit of SQL and Dart code for you.
-This section will help you customize the names of tables and columns in the database.
+Drift generates a significant amount of SQL and Dart code automatically.
+This section guides you on how to customize the names of tables and columns in your database.

 ### Data Class Name